mahmoudkamal14/mahmoudkamal14/README.md

 ## 🙋‍♂️ About Me:

-- 🌱 I’m currently learning **Mobile Development by using Flutter.**
+- 🌱 I’m currently learning **Mobile Applications Development by using Flutter.**

 - ✒️ I’m currently Studying **Computer Science** at Fayoum University.